Zen on the house: Qantas is one of just a handful of airlines to operate a spa for top tier passengers.

 Where am I?
 I could easily be in a remote rainforest retreat, but I’m actually at Melbourne Airport, enjoying a blissful pre-flight massage at the Qantas First Lounge Spa.

-We’ve put together this article to provide an overview of the Spa, and to give you the lowdown on how you can book in a treatment.
+With stunning decor and award-winning treatments, the world-class Qantas First Spa should be on the bucket list of any traveller.
+We’ve put together this article to provide an overview of the Spa, and to give you the lowdown on how you can book a treatment.

 Location of the Qantas First Lounge Spa

-In both Sydney and Melbourne, you’ll find the spa nestled away discreetly at the back of the Qantas First Class Lounge, behind unmarked doors.
-And with no signage or advertising, without prior knowledge, you wouldn’t really know the Spa weas there.
+In both locations, you’ll find the spa nestled away discreetly at the back of the Qantas First Class Lounge, behind unmarked doors.
+And with no signage or advertising, without prior knowledge, uninitiated travellers wouldn’t really know the spa is there.

 Anyone with access to the Qantas First Class Lounge is eligible to book in for a spa treatment.
 This includes: